ferpetrelli/kohana-flexible-migrations/README.markdown

 **COMMAND LINE INTERFACE (Minion tasks):** Go ahead to sub-section "Minion tasks"

-**WEB FRONTEND:** Go to url: yoursite/migrations (or your route if you've changed it on config.php file) and that's it! you will see a nice web interface with a menu.
+**WEB FRONTEND:** Go to url: yoursite/migrations (or your route if you've changed it on config/flexiblemigrations.php file) and that's it! you will see a nice web interface with a menu.

 1) Click on 'Generate NEW migration' you can set a name and create a new migration file.